 More than 83,000 hours for the (public) good.

 Pro bono work is one of the cornerstones of our firm.
 That’s why our attorneys, summer associates and paralegals work on a wide range of pro bono matters.
-Last year, we dedicated approximately 84,000 hours to more than 620 matters.
+Last year, we dedicated more than 83,000 hours to over 620 matters.

 Our pro bono work not only affects the local communities in which we work and live, but also improves the lives of people in other parts of the world.
 Our lawyers assist low-income individuals on issues such as housing, immigration, criminal defense, and small business development.
 We assist national and international nonprofit organizations on governance issues, intellectual property, real estate, tax, employment and environmental matters.
 In addition, our attorneys have been very involved in the area of microfinance, helping nonprofit organizations in the sector to make complex cross-border investments in emerging markets and to solve sophisticated regulatory issues.
 Our Pro Bono Highlights Report offers more information and insights on some of our recent projects.